PORT TOWNSEND WATERFRONT TOUR

 Or we could launch from the Maritime Center and paddle around Point Hudson then below 100 foot sandy cliffs and towards Fort Woden State Park.
 The historic coastal defense fort sits on Point Wilson which is capped with a picturesque lighthouse.
 With several sandy beaches along the way, we’ll take breaks to take in the scenery and explore the shore or WW1 bunkers.

-Glass Beach, known for it’s 19th century beach class is another Level 2 or higher destination worth a peek if conditions are calm.
+Glass Beach, known for it’s 19th century beach class is another Intermediate or higher destination worth a peek if conditions are calm.

 Tour + Instruction – All our tours can include basic to advanced instruction to give you the skills to come back to these locations on your own.